 At first sight, it seems that REU cannot accommodate the ambiguity aversion documented in the Ellsberg paradox.
-There, one is faced e.g. with an urn containing one black and one white ball and a second urn containing two balls with an unknown combination of black and white.
+There, one is faced e.g. with an urn containing one black and one white ball and a second urn containing two balls with an unknown combination of black and white (as usual in these problems, one considers an ideal setting without any biases).
 If told that in both cases picking a white ball yields, say, 100\$, and a black one nothing, most people prefer the urn with known proportions.
 The two cases yield not only the same expected utility, but also the same risk adjusted expected utility.
 If one considers risk adjusted expected utilities in a social setting with repeated bets, however, this behavior turns out to be perfectly reasonable.
+This point was examined among others by Schneeweiss (1999).
+One can reformulate the problem in terms of a big urn containing a set of small urns.
+First, a small urn is picked from the big one, then a black or white ball from the small one.
+In the case where the distribution of black and white balls is known, the set of small urns is a singleton and one knows its distribution.
+When the distribution is unknown, the big urn contains a different small urn for each possible distribution.
+The result is multiplicative noise, which matters in many situations leading to log-normal or power-law distributions.

-Consider the case of picking a ball twice with replacement.
-If one knows that the urn contains a black and white ball, the probability of the worst case, i.e. picking black twice, is one quarter.
-It the composition of the urn in terms of color is unknown, there are tree possible compositions (both black, black and white, both white).
-The probability for the first pick to be black is still one half, but the first pick can only be black if the composition is not both white.
-So the probability of getting black again is larger than one half, and the probability of the worst case is larger than when the composition of the urn was known from the outset.
+Now consider the task of picking a ball twice with replacement in an Ellsberg setting.
+Consider the case where one knows that the relevant urn contains a black and white ball.
+I pick the singleton urn, take a ball, put it back, the singleton urn is shaken by the master of ceremonies (or experimenter or whatever), I take a ball again: the probability of the worst case, i.e. picking black twice, is one quarter.
+When the composition of the urn in terms of color is unknown, there are three small urns (two black balls, one black and one white, two white balls).
+I pick one of the urns, take a ball, put it back, the selected urn is shaken, I take a ball again.
+The probability for the first ball to be black is still one half, but the first ball can only be black if the composition is not both white.
+So the probability of getting black again from the selecte urn is larger than one half, and the probability of the worst case is larger than when the composition of the urn was known from the outset.
 The same holds for the best case, but if risk avoidance anchors expectations in the worst case, it is reasonable to prefer the urn with known composition.
 That repetition of action situations is a crucial ingredient of the human condition, in turn, leads to the second generalization of the expected utility approach.